 Pfizer’s generics division, Upjohn, merged with Mylan in 2019, which is now part of the US company Viatris.

 In 2021, the Group invested approximately USD 13.83 billion in research and development, representing 17% of sales.
 There are 28 compounds in phase 3 trials (as of July 2022), including 10 oncology products and 6 vaccines.

-Pfizer developed initiatives for sustainability (“Green Journey”) in research and production.
+Pfizer developed sustainability initiatives (“Green Journey”) in research and production.
 The Pfizer Foundation supports health-related projects worldwide.
 Pfizer pursues a diversity, equity, and inclusion (DEI) programme.